MicrosoftDocs/architecture-center/docs/example-scenario/apps/capture-the-flag-platform-on-azure-paas-content.md

-A Capture the Flag (CTF) event is a gamified exercise that you can use to test engineering skills such as cybersecurity, DevOps, or operational troubleshooting.
+A capture-the-flag (CTF) event is a gamified exercise that you can use to test engineering skills such as cybersecurity, DevOps, or operational troubleshooting.
 This article describes how to run a capture-the-flag game service by using Azure platform as a service (PaaS) and the open-source [CTFd](https://github.com/CTFd/CTFd) platform.

 ## Architecture